-The stuff, which is presented on the Internet is basically the product of the digital camera quality, which should be explained here.
+The staff, which is presented on the Internet is basically the product of the digital camera quality, which should be explained here.

 The digital camera sensor is a semiconductor chip, made of millions of tiny and light-sensitive squares, called pixels, which are arranged in a grid pattern.
 They record light electronically.
 Having the 3Mpx digital camera we can take a higher-resolution picture than most computer monitors can display.

-3. LUNAR SHADOW SEEN FROM THE SPACE (SATELLITE IMAGERY)
+3. LUNAR SHADOW SEEN FROM SPACE (SATELLITE IMAGERY)

 The umbral movement looks great from the satellite imagery.
 The similar view I could get over 4 years ago, watching the African Ring of Fire.